nfdi4plants/ARC-Symposium/Swate_Graph_View/README.md

 - React
 - React Flow (Graphing library)

+### Integration

+The proposed prototype uses ARCtrl types to display a react graph view.
+This can be used in any environment suitable for react components, such as Swate.

+It can use any supported input type from ARCtrl.

 ### Implementations

 The below code examples are very rough and do not follow DRY principles.